narlock/next/data/about.md

+---
-# About Me
+title: About Me

-This section is under construction!
+excerpt: A detailed summary about me and my software journey.
+---

+Hello world!